khaleej-vacc/documentation-site/docs/Pilot Briefings/Bahrain International Airport (OBBI)/Arrivals.md

 |      Northern Arrivals        |       KOBOK1        |
 |      Western Arrivals        |       LADNA1        |

-After you make initial contact with the controller they will provide you with a **Standard Terminal Arrival Route (STAR)**, an approach aid that you will use for landing at Kuwait and in some cases an altitude to descend too.

 Example:

 > **Controller:** _**"GFA520, Identified, ORDIG1 Arrival, expect ILS Approach Runway 30R, descend Flight Level 160."**_

-You must read back this clearance in full as it contains very important information.
+You must read back this clearance in full.
 You must cross-check your charts, ensure the arrival assigned is in your navigation database, if it is not you must inform the controller immediately.

 You must adhere to any flight level, altitude or speed restrictions annotated on the relevant arrival chart unless advised otherwise by the controller.